12 Fantastic Uses for Apples

 2. Apple Barbecue Sauce

 You’ve probably never given any thought to the words apple and barbecue sauce combined together in such a way as this, but I can assure you, it’s better than you’d think.
-This apple barbecue sauce recipe will taste scrumptious over chicken, pork chops, steak, and all your other barbecue favorites.
-Once your family tries this lip-smacking sauce, they’ll be salivating every time you decide to make it in the future.
+This apple barbecue sauce recipe will taste delicious over chicken, pork chops, steak, and other barbecue favorites.
+Once your family tries this lip-smacking sauce, they’ll be drooling every time you decide to make it in the future.

 3. Caramel Apple Pie